necusjz/p/_posts/Designing-Facebook-Messenger.md

 ![](https://raw.githubusercontent.com/was48i/mPOST/master/SystemDesign/educative/36.png)

 ## High-Level Design
-At a high-level, we will need a chat server that will be the central piece, orchestrating all the communications between users.
+At a high level, we will need a chat server that will be the central piece, orchestrating all the communications between users.
 When a user wants to send a message to another user, they will connect to the chat server and send the message to the server; the server then passes that message to the other user and also stores it in the database:
 ![](https://raw.githubusercontent.com/was48i/mPOST/master/SystemDesign/educative/37.png)

 The detailed workflow would look like this: